Chart in a Minute

 For tax-conscious clients comfortable with taking on some additional interest rate risk, longer-term municipal bonds might be worth a closer look.
 Support your conversations with this client-approved chart.

-Sources: Schwab Center for Financial Research; MSCI.
-Data as of 01/06/26.
-Sectors are based on the Global Industry Classification Standard (GICS®), an industry analysis framework developed by MSCI and S&P Dow Jones Indices to provide investors with consistent industry definitions.
+Sources: Schwab Center for Financial Research; Bloomberg.
+Daily data from 3/16/2025 to 3/16/2026.
 Indexes are unmanaged, do not incur management fees, costs, and expenses and cannot be invested in directly.
 For additional information about the indices and terms shown, please visit www.schwabassetmanagement.com/resources/glossary.

 Past performance is no guarantee of future results.